Changissnz/nu_merchant_principal/README.md

 settings.
 But there are some that argue that it is the misuse of brilliance, trained and primed towards "malfeasant" outlets, that results in clear defeats for the owner/s of that brilliance.
+Do you really think that fat cow that is your neighbor really gives a care for your interests and well-being?
+Laissez-faire feudalism predicts that they do not.